-If the recent local elections were an opportunity to give the two largest political parties a kick in the ballots, then the European elections are expected to be much, much more eye watering for Labour and the Conservatives.
+If the were an opportunity to give the two largest political parties a kick in the ballots, then the European elections are expected to be much, much more eye watering for Labour and the Conservatives.

 There's some evidence of a despondent sense of doom spreading through the Tory party.